joshhjacobson/academic-kickstart/content/home/about.md

 # Welcome

 I am a fourth year Bachelor's/Master's student in Applied Mathematics at the University of Colorado Boulder.
-I think an understanding of math is the foundation of impactful science as it is the language used to describe natural phenomena.

-My Master's thesis involves the development of forecasting metrics using simulated random field realizations, supervised by Professor [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
+My Master's thesis involves the development of a novel forecasting metric using simulated random field realizations, supervised by Professor [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
 I am also a member of the [Kasprzyk Research Group](https://www.colorado.edu/lab/krg/) where I am developing visualization software for multiobjective optimization problems.
-Upon graduation, I plan to attend a graduate program in climate sciences.
+Upon graduation, I plan to attend a PhD program in climate sciences.